8 Essential Embroidery Supplies (List for Beginners)

 One of the necessary Brother embroidery supplies for newer machine models that don’t use WiFi is a USB.
 And, even though my newest machine has WiFi design transfer, I still install updates to it via USB.

-Just make sure to check your machine manual to learn the import methods and any required specs for USB drives.
+Just check your machine manual to learn the import methods and any required specs for USB drives.
 (Hint: huge drives with millions of files take forever to load on my machine!)

-Not Essential Embroidery Supplies (That You Might Still Want!)
+Not Essential Supplies (That You Might Still Want!)

 Embroidery Software